Figuring out how to use the curl command in Linux?

 -0 <URL3> and so on.

-These were the two operators you can use to download files using curl.
+These are the two operators you can use to download files using curl.

 Resume Downloading a File.